zou-Justin/APCSFinalProject/README.md

 Justin 6/2/2021:
 I worked on the Scirpt for the presentation.
 Made buttons and promotion more presentable and started work on dead pieces on the side as a nice feature to have.

+Adam 6/3/21
+I worked on checkmate and it seems to always work now.
+I changed the way promotion worked so it would be more intuitive for users and cannot be broken by bad user action.
+I implemented en passant.
+I added notation coordinates to the sides of the board.